LeatherDiamond/complaint-reports-drf/README.md

 ```
 After completing all the steps, the project will be launched and available at `http://localhost:8000/`.

+> ###### NOTE:
+> Please note that template files uses links and images just for example.
+For your company needs you should configure template files respectively.

 # How to start with Docker

 1. Install [Docker](https://docs.docker.com/engine/install/) on your local machine, if it wasn't done yet, and launch it;